-If certain Extraordinary Events occur, we may choose, or be required, to directly or indirectly dispose of, terminate, settle or liquidate securities, futures contracts, forward contracts, option contracts, currencies or other instruments relating to one or more of the Indices, or shares of the individual companies constituting one or more of the Indices, in order to offset or meet all or a portion of our exposure under the Notes.
+If certain Extraordinary Events occur, we may choose, or be required, to directly or indirectly dispose of, terminate, settle or liquidate securities, futures contracts, forward contracts, option contracts, currencies or other instruments relating to the Index, or shares of the individual companies constituting the Index, in order to offset or meet all or a portion of our exposure under the Notes.
 Extraordinary Hedging Costs are actual costs, if any, incurred by us directly or indirectly in disposing of, terminating, settling, liquidating or otherwise unwinding our hedging arrangements as a consequence of the occurrence of an Extraordinary Event.
 In the event that we incur Extraordinary Hedging Costs, Variable Return payable to the holders of Notes will be reduced accordingly.
 In certain circumstances we may choose to pay return prior to maturity as a result of the occurrence of an Extraordinary Event.
 In such a circumstance, Extraordinary Hedging Costs will include a discount to the minimum guaranteed return.